fowler-lab/pyniverse/README.md

-# bashthebug: a Python class to analyse the results of the Zooniverse volunteers
+# pyniverse: a Python class to analyse generic results of the Zooniverse volunteers